niraunjana/Interface-a-4x4-matrix-keypad-1/README.md

-# Interfacing a 4x4 matrix keypad
+# Project : Interfacing a 4x4 matrix keypad

 ## Aim:
 To simulate the interface of a 4x4 matrix keypad to ARM controller and display the output on 16X2 LCD for arithmetic operation only.